-Personal Ballot Guide · Montgomery County, MD 🇺🇸
+Personal Ballot Guide Β· Montgomery County, MD πŸ‡ΊπŸ‡Έ

-The full field for every race, with a suggested pick (highlighted) weighted toward climate & the major local endorsements.
+The full field for every race, with a suggested pick (highlighted) weighted toward more housing & transit, competence, and the endorsements this guide trusts most.
 Tap any candidate's name to open their campaign site.

 How to vote this ballot